ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 </div>

-# Model One: K-Nearest Neighbors
+# Milestone #3: Model One - K-Nearest Neighbors

-For the complete version, please check the [current notebook](./ipynb/LeetcodeDataExploration.ipynb)
+For the complete version, please check the [current notebook](./ipynb/LeetcodeDataExploration.ipynb).

 We chose the K-Nearest Neighbors (KNN) algorithm for its simplicity and effectiveness, particularly in multi-label classification tasks.
 KNN operates on the principle that similar data points are often in close proximity and classifies a new data point based on the majority vote of its 'k' nearest neighbors.
 Its ability to handle multi-label classification makes it well-suited for predicting the difficulty levels of LeetCode problems (Easy, Medium, Hard).